Nursing Home Falls

 Most falls result in broken bones, including a broken wrist, ankle, hip, or arm.
 Older people have lower bone density, thinner skin, and other health conditions that make their bones more fragile.
 A nursing home resident who breaks a bone may have to deal with months of rehabilitation.
 In some cases the injury may be so severe that it results in a permanent disability.
 This can lead to other complications like infection, head injury, hospitalization, or even death.

 The Nursing Home Abuse Center reports that of the 1.5 million US people living in a nursing home, around 1,800 individuals die from falls in any given year.

-Additionally, nursing home residents or their legal representative must receive a copy of nursing home resident rights when they first join the facility.
+Arizona state law requires all nursing homes to clearly display resident rights on the premises.
+Also, nursing home residents or their legal representative must receive a copy of nursing home resident rights when they first join the facility.

 Arizona nursing home resident rights include the right to:

 • Be free of abuse, neglect, exploitation, manipulation, coercion, seclusion, and unnecessary restraint